 Be warned; this is a ridiculously impractical plant profile.
 For a multitude of reasons, the whole idea of growing a coconut inside borders on insane.
 First, they are hard to propagate.
 Second, there's no way any home grower can provide even an approximation of their preferred cultural conditions, which are moist, warm and very sunny.
 Sort of like the tropical beaches where they are naturally from.
 Finally, in their native environment, coconuts can easily reach 100 feet or more, depending on which variety you're growing.
-And yet…I have no doubt that somewhere, some foolhardy romantic will decide to sprout and grow a coconut.
-No doubt this same gardener has a home full of strange things like wind chimes made from bicycle wheels, banana plants, and antique candelabra.
-If you recognize yourself in this description, then this profile is for you.

 - Light: Coconuts require full sun to grow properly.
 Give them as much sun as possible.